alexbelgium/hassio-addons/ombi/README.md

 ## About

-Self-hosted Plex Request and user management system.
+[Ombi](https://github.com/Ombi-app/Ombi) is a self-hosted Plex Request and user management system.
-This addon is based on the [docker image](https://github.com/linuxserver/ombi) from linuxserver.io.
+This addon is based on the [docker image](https://github.com/linuxserver/docker-ombi) from linuxserver.io.

 ## Installation